 The benefits of having an SSL certificate include:

-- Protects data sent and received (this includes something as simple as an email contact form)
+- Protects data sent and received (this includes protecting people’s email if they contact you through a form)

 - Better search engine ranking

-- No scary “this website is not secure” alerts
+- No intimidating “this website is not secure” alerts

-Getting an SSL Certificate set up is super easy.
-Contact your hosting company and they will get this done for you.
-It’s a quick fix on the backend and can be built into your annual hosting fee.
+Getting an SSL Certificate set up is super easy, because it’s something that your hosting provide does for you.
+Contact your hosting company to get it set up.
+It’s a very quick fix on the backend and can be built into your annual hosting fee.
 It’s worth it to keep your site safe, secure and search-friendly.

-As a photographer, I didn’t have very much copy on my website in the beginning and knew absolutely nothing about SEO or keywords.
-The only copy I had on my website was my name and an easy way to contact me.
-I figured since I was a photographer that my images could do all the “talking” for me, but I was wrong.
+Next, you need to learn a little bit about SEO and add keywords to your website.
+This means you need to add more specific copy.
+As a photographer, I didn’t have very much copy on my website at first and I knew absolutely nothing about SEO or keywords.
+The only copy I included was my name and an easy way to contact me.
+I figured my images could do all the “talking” for me, but unfortunately, that’s not how it works.
+Google likes keywords.

 WHAT ARE KEYWORDS?

-An effective way to optimize your website for SEO is through keywords.
-Keywords are the words people use when they’re searching for something in particular and they help Google connect people to what they’re searching for.
-When you use keywords throughout your website, Google likes this and will rank your site higher when people are searching.
+Keywords are the words people use when they’re searching for something online and they help Google connect people to what they’re searching for.
+When you use keywords specific to your business on your website, Google likes this and will rank your website higher when people are searching for your business.

-Figuring out keywords is not meant to be a guessing game.
-There are programs out there that can help you learn what keywords will be helpful for your business.
-I use a tool called KeySearch to help me learn about relevant keywords to use for my business and it’s $17 per month.
+Figuring out what keywords to use should not be a guessing game.
+There are keyword programs out there that can help you discover what keywords will be helpful for your business.
+I use a tool called KeySearch to help me and it’s $17 per month.
+Totally worth it!

-You can always start with some free options, though.
-I would recommend checking out UberSuggests and Google’s Keyword Planner to get started.
+However, there are also some free options for you to start experimenting with.
+I recommend checking out UberSuggests and Google’s Keyword Planner to get started.

 WHERE TO ADD KEYWORDS